 - Considering the week/months in comic time that the cast of Girl Genius has been having by this point, it's amazing that Wooster is the first to invoke this trope and that it took that long.

-- Roxy does this in Homestuck at the end of this conversation.
+- Roxy does this at the end of one conversation.

 - Early in Hivebent, Eridan does this while pondering his relationship with Feferi.
 Simultaneously, Feferi does the same thing for the same reason.